5 minute read

 Importing CBD into Italy to Sell

-Selling CBD in Italy is legal and, compared to many other EU countries, relatively straightforward—especially once your product meets EU compliance standards.
-While the import process may require some documentation, Italy’s historically relaxed stance on CBD means fewer local restrictions once the product is cleared for sale.
+Selling CBD in Italy is currently restricted and, compared to many other EU countries, only relatively straightforward for compliant, non-restricted categories (e.g., certain topicals within EU cosmetics rules or non-cannabinoid hemp ingredients).
+While the import process may require some documentation, Italy’s stance is no longer “relaxed” for oral or flower-based CBD; those categories face national restrictions once the product reaches the market.

 The main challenge for new sellers remains obtaining Novel Food authorization for ingestible CBD products, whether produced inside or outside the EU.
-However, once this is in place, the actual commercialization of CBD products in Italy is relatively accessible.
-Italy even permits the sale of CBD hemp flowers, as long as they are labeled “not for human consumption.”
-In practice, many consumers still purchase these products for personal use, contributing to a thriving local market.
+However, Novel Food authorization does not make flower-derived oral CBD marketable in Italy under current rules.
+Italy no longer permits the sale of CBD hemp flowers (even with “not for human consumption” labels).

 For companies offering compliant oils, capsules, or isolate-based products, Italy remains a promising destination—with a large health supplement market and growing consumer interest in high-quality CBD products.